 There are some cats with a tendency to scratch furniture stronger than most.
 For this, you may want to consider getting nail caps made especially for cats.
 They’re made of hardy plastic and cover the sharp tips of your cat’s nails so they don’t damage furniture.
 The plus side is that they come in a variety of colors and your cat will look like it got a pedi.
 The downside is that you’ll have to change it every few weeks as it gets worn out or pushed off by new nail growth.

 And there you have it!
-If you are patient and follow these tips consistently cat-scratched furniture will be a thing of the past.
+If you are patient enough and follow these tips consistently, cat-scratched furniture will be a matter of the past.
 All you’ll be left with is a well-used scratch post, a feeling of accomplishment, and a happy, healthy cat.